UoA-Discords/server-registry-api/README.md

 This is the API for all of our services:

 -   Discord Server Registry
--   Discord Server Global Banlist
+-   Global Discord User Banlist
 -   Minecraft Server Whitelist

 The production version of this API exists at https://api.uoa-discords.com, and the documentation can be found [here](https://api.uoa-discords.com/api-docs).